 v.
 In the case of the conversion of a private company, the LLP will continue to be liable for the liabilities and obligations incurred prior to the conversion

 An LLP must appoint at least one compliance officer who may be either one of the partners or persons qualified to act as a secretary under the CA 2016.
 The compliance officer must be either a citizen or permanent resident of Malaysia and ordinarily resides in Malaysia.
 A person is disqualified to act as a compliance officer if he is an undercharged bankrupt or is disqualified to act as a director or secretary under the CA 1965.

-An LLP is required to keep accounting records as to show the true and fair view of the state of affairs of the LLP.
+An LLP is required to keep proper accounting and other records records as to show the true and fair view of the state of affairs of the LLP.
 There is no requirement for the appointment of auditor unless specifically provided for in the LLP agreement.